MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 ### Setting up the Rights Management on the client

-RMS client software is included in Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10.
+RMS client software is included in Windows Vista, Windows 7, Windows 8.1, and Windows 10.
 In order to enable the additional IRM functionality in Office by using the RMS sharing application, users can install it themselves or administrators can automatically deploy it for users.

 ### Defining and deploying rights policy templates for Office 2016